-A good background check is a thorough report on a specific person and can cover many personal details such as residence, employment and education history, criminal convictions and more.
+A good background check is a thorough report on a specific person and can cover many personal details such as address of residence, employment and education history, criminal convictions, and more.

 Intelius has some of the most comprehensive reports we saw.
-It includes information about work history and marriages as well as the basics like emails, addresses and phone numbers.VIEW DEAL ON Intelius
+They include information about work history and marriages as well as the basics like emails, addresses and phone numbers.VIEW DEAL ON Intelius

 The best background check services are fast, detailed and accurate.
 There are many sites that offer free background checks, but they often give you minimal information (if any) unless you actually pay.
 That’s after you have wasted your time putting all the person’s details in.
 Choose one of the best background check sites that we’ve carefully tested and listed instead.

 Almost anyone can request a background check on anyone else.
 So whether you’re concerned about a prospective roommate, business partner or date then you can request a comprehensive background check report on them to ease your mind and make sure you’re making the right decision.

 We recommend Intelius as the best background check company overall.
 It has some of the lowest prices we saw, and its reports include information about work history, addresses and criminal records.
 The reports are current and especially useful for finding email addresses, since it pulled results other background searches didn’t find.